RobinThrift/metalsmith-collection-api/README.md

 ```

 This will create unique ids based on the files content and create a JSON file with the name of the unique id.
-The unique ids are saved in `_uid` on every file (so they can be accessed in templates).
+The unique ids are saved in `_uid` and a link to the api file is saved at `_apiURL` on every file (so they can be accessed in templates).

 ## Options
 - `path`: The path where the json files will be saved (default to `api/`)